Man’s mind, once stretched by a new idea, never regains its original dimensions. – Oliver Wendell Holmes

 Creativity Determines Quality of Thinking and Idea Generation

 Your creative capacity determines the quality of your thinking.

 Our whole lives are built upon the foundations of idea generation.
 The more creative ideas we are able to generate that will help us get what we want most in life, then the more of what we want we will have.

-The greater the creative capacity we cultivate and grow within ourselves, the better our ability to expand our understanding and awareness about everything that life throws our way.
+The greater the creative capacity we cultivate and grow within ourselves, the better our ability to expand our understanding and awareness of everything that life throws our way.

 Creativity Determines What we have Access to

 Your creative capacity determines your access to information, opportunities, and resources.

 As we expand our minds and begin thinking outside-the-box, we start to understand and comprehend things from unique angles and perspectives.
 As a result, this naturally brings forth into our field of awareness new pieces of information, unexpected realizations, and opportunities that were previously hidden from view.

 Creativity Determines Our Intrinsic Ability